 When a cloud-based surveillance camera records a video, the footage is converted to a file and sent to a storage host on the Internet.
 This host is typically a webpage that requires the user to use a unique login.
-Once logged in, users have access to all recorded videos and can also control the cameras remotely—an increasingly important feature as more workforces are working from home due to COVID-19.
+Once logged in, users have access to all recorded videos and can also control the cameras remotely—an increasingly important feature as more people are working from home.

 Both NVR and cloud-based surveillance systems are similar in that they are both crucial to storing a company’s video footage.
 The difference between the two lies in accessibility and convenience.

 On the other hand, cloud surveillance only requires an Internet connection.
-The cameras are wireless and can be controlled from multiple devices, including your smartphone, computer or tablet.
-Once video is sent to the cloud, it is secured and cannot be tampered with.
+The cameras are wireless and can be controlled from multiple devices, including your smartphone, computer, or tablet.
+Once the video is sent to the cloud, it is secured and cannot be tampered with.